tuomaso/radial_rl_v2/README.md

 Our RADIAL models(row 2,4) reach good rewards under adversarial attacks to state input, unlike standard models (row 1,3).

-For code, model and installation instructions see the folders for each set of environment: "Atari", "Procgen" and "Mujoco".
+For code, model and installation instructions see the folders for each set of environments: "Atari", "Procgen" and "Mujoco".

-An earlier version of our work is available at github.com/tuomaso/radial_rl, which contains an earier implementation of Approach #1 for Atari DQN and A3C.
+An earlier version of our work is available at [github.com/tuomaso/radial_rl](github.com/tuomaso/radial_rl), which contains an earier implementation of Approach #1 for Atari DQN and A3C.